 Tools and Materials Needed

-Most tools needed during carpet removal are rather common in the majority of homes, but some may require a purchase.
+Most of the tools needed during carpet removal are rather common in most homes, but some may require a purchase.

 Removing Carpet Safely

-Removing carpet is a very laborious task and can lead to injury if the proper precautions aren’t taken.
-Personal protective equipment, such as protective gloves, knee pads, and a dust mask, will help keep your body in good shape while you work.
+Removing carpet is laborious and can lead to injury if the proper precautions aren’t taken.
+Personal protective equipment, such as gloves, knee pads, and a dust mask, will help keep your body in good shape while working.
 Carpet is an abrasive material with many rough edges, plus it’s attached with tack strips covered in tiny nails.
 Gloves will keep your hands from getting worn down and poked.
-Much of the work will be done on your knees, so knee pads will help protect them once you get the carpet removed.
-A dust mask will prevent inhalation of any debris, such as glue that may be under the padding or in the carpet itself.
+Much of the work will be done on your knees, so knee pads will help protect them once you remove the carpet.
+A dust mask will prevent inhalation of any debris, such as glue, that may be under the padding or in the carpet itself.

 The carpet is heavy, so you’ll want to ensure your body can handle the strain of hauling the material out of the room once the project is finished.
 There are ways to mitigate the weight of the carpet and make it easier to handle and dispose of.
 On top of that, you’ll be doing a lot of bending over and standing up and down.